-The behavioural model is classified into two broad personality types: The first; is based on the method of action while the second; on level of confidence.
+The behavioural model is classified into two broad personality types: The first; is based on the method of action while the second; on the level of confidence.
 For the latter, the options include ‘Careful’ or ‘Impetuous’.
-Level of confidence is however expressed with ‘Anxious’ or ‘Confident’.
+The level of confidence is however expressed with ‘Anxious’ or ‘Confident’.

-It is noteworthy to mention that these are just category classifications which the investor types are grouped under.
+It is noteworthy to mention that these are just category classifications under which the investor types are grouped.

 The Investor Types are in the subsequent highlights:

-2. The Adventurer: This characterises the volatile, entrepreneurial and strong-willed investor.
+This characterizes the volatile, entrepreneurial and strong-willed investor.
 They are confident in their investment abilities and are looking out for the next big shot.

-4. The Guardian: The investor here is highly risk-averse (much like an Angel Investor); they are keen on preserving wealth.
-They are sceptical about investing in stock markets because of rumours they may have heard from all and sundry.
+The investor here is highly risk-averse (much like an Angel Investor); they are keen on preserving wealth.
+They are skeptical about investing in stock markets because of rumours they may have heard from all and sundry.
 Ideally, the Guardian is quite prudent with their spending parity and do not fancy taking financial or investment risks as such.